-A number of third party apps exist that claim to assist with the recovery of lost or deleted text messages.
-We've not used any of these so wouldn't feel comfortable making strong recommendations, but generally, the Coolmuster Android SMS+Contacts Recovery app and the Wondershare Dr.Fone app appear to be well received by reviewers.
+A number of third-party apps exist that claim to assist with the recovery of lost or deleted text messages.
+We've not used any of these, so we wouldn't feel comfortable making strong recommendations, but generally, the Coolmuster Android SMS+Contacts Recovery app and the Wondershare Dr.Fone app appear to be well received by reviewers.
 Once you've downloaded your preferred app, you can follow the instructions on the screen to find and recover lost messages.
-Typically this involves a full scan of your Android device's memory, after which point you'll be prompted to select the messages that you wish to retrieve.
+Typically this involves a full scan of your Android device's memory, after which point you'll be prompted to select the messages you wish to retrieve.

 Backing up means that your phone automatically syncs content to an external device or to the cloud, depending on how you've configured it.
 In most cases, this occurs when you connect your phone to your computer, but with iPhones, it can happen automatically.
 If you don't use the phone for anything you wish to keep private or commercially sensitive communication, automatically backing up is important and can come in handy.